 4. Find funding.

-To get set up and have the products and equipment you need to run your barbershop for the first few months, you'll need a substantial sum of money.
+To get set up and have the products and equipment you need to run your barbershop for the first few months, you'll need a substantial sum of money, which can come from a financial backer.

 There are two main types of financing models available to small business owners.
 Debt financing is what banks, government programs, and money lenders offer.
 The business owner will have a certain amount of time to repay the loan with interest.